Calendar items are listed in the following order: Community/Local, Sports, Religion and ongoing events under Clubs/Health/Self-Help.

 PRECINCT 4 ENCORE!

 Precinct 4 Encore! provides day trips and activities for adults 50 years of age and over.
 Register online at www.hcp4.net/encore/events or call 713-274-4050.
 Checks are payable to Fun4Seniors and should be mailed to P.O.
-Box 1433, Tomball, TX 77377.
-Transportation is provided from Kingwood Library, 4400 Bens View Ln., Kingwood.
+Box 1433, Tomball, Texas 77377. *Unless otherwise noted, transportation will be provided from Kingwood Library, 4400 Bens View Lane, Kingwood.

 ATASCOCITA PRESBYTERIAN CHURCH